lperamo/otra/doc/contributing/css.md

 #### Coding style

-- Do not use uppercases in classes, the css rules and properties do not do that => consistency.
+- Do not use uppercase in classes, the css rules and properties do not do that => consistency.

 - Use the BEM (Block Element Modifier) syntax.
 [Documentation](http://getbem.com/introduction/)